BOOKS

 Our Take

 Stuart Little deserves its reputation as a children's classic.
-Highly recommended for families seeking quality literature that bridges picture books and longer novels.
-The combination of White's elegant prose, memorable characters, and timeless themes creates a reading experience that satisfies both children and adults.
+Highly recommended for families seeking a bridge between picture books and longer novels.
+White's prose is elegant without being showy, and Stuart's particular combination of vulnerability and grit gives the book its staying power.